danifelberg/Capstone/reports/Progress_Report/Progress_Report.md

 - Action Items:
-* [ ] Work on the full pipeline (ignore ARX/headlines) --> figure out ideal model for JUST stock time series
+* [X] Work on the full pipeline (ignore ARX/headlines) --> figure out ideal model for JUST stock time series
-* [ ] Continue organizing repository
+* [X] Continue organizing repository
-* [ ] Automate grid search so it adjusts depending on how much/often stock data is fetched
+* [X] Automate grid search so it adjusts depending on how much/often stock data is fetched
 ---
 ### Date: October 22
-- Topics of discussion
+- Need to improve AR(2)?
+   - Why is it outperforming model with lower RMSE?
+- Next steps for ARX
+- Improve organization?

 - Action Items: